Recimarry Blog

 Paprika

-When it comes to collecting recipes, Paprika is the most well-known option.
-It costs a one-time fee of $4.99 for iOS/Android ($29.99 for the desktop version, sold separately) and can import recipes from almost any recipe website.
-It's budget-friendly and packed with practical cooking features: unit conversion, scaling, Siri-assisted cooking, a meal planner, and a shopping list.
+When it comes to collecting recipes, Paprika is the most well-known option — and for good reason.
+It costs a one-time fee of $4.99 for iOS/Android ($29.99 for the desktop version, sold separately) and handles recipe websites exceptionally well.
+It's packed with practical cooking features: unit conversion, scaling, Siri-assisted cooking, a meal planner, ingredient-based search, and a shopping list you can sort by aisle.

 Pros